Marycrest College Historic District: History

 colleges."
 St. Ambrose and Marycrest planned to merge in the early 1970s.
 They chose a new name for the school, Newman College, before the merger was discontinued and both schools remained independent of each other.

 Marycrest opened with 76 students in 1939 and it grew to 935 students in 1961, the year that Mother Geraldine died.
 The faculty in the same time period grew from 21 members to 67.
 As early as the mid-1940s, international students were welcomed to the campus.
 In 1969, educational opportunities were extended to men when the college became coeducational.
 In 1990, Marycrest College became affiliated with the Teikyo Yamanashi Education and Welfare Foundation of Japan and was renamed Teikyo Marycrest University.

-It was networked with Teikyo campuses around the world and its mission was dedicated to international education without prejudice.
+It was networked with Teikyo campuses around the world and its mission was dedicated to international education without prejudice, much like another Iowa school Teikyo Westmar University which also joined this affiliation in 1990.
 The institution ended its formal association with the Catholic Church at this time, though many of the Sisters continued to teach and work at the university.

 During the early 1990s, Japanese students formed a substantial part of the enrollment of the university.
 When Japan's economy declined in the mid-1990s, enrollment at Marycrest also declined.
 In 1996, the institution's name was changed to Marycrest International University.
 This was an attempt to more fully reflect the global mission of the institution.
 It was also part of an effort to re-market the university in order to boost enrollment, which by this time had declined to approximately 500 students.

 The campus was closed at the end of its 2001–2002 school year, as a result of continued enrollment declines and persistent financial difficulties.
 Many of the remaining students transferred to nearby schools, including Augustana College in Rock Island, Illinois.
 All of the academic records are now housed at the University of Iowa in Iowa City.

 Marycrest International University was respected for its solid programs in education, social work, and nursing.
 In its later years, the university also developed an interdisciplinary program in computer graphics and web design.
 The campus newspaper was The Crest.
 Marycrest athletic teams were called the Eagles and included men and women's soccer, basketball, volleyball, and women's softball, competing in the National Association of Intercollegiate Athletics (NAIA).
 Annual traditions included Pig Roast, midnight breakfast, and A Taste of Culture.

 Although the university is closed, the campus continues to serve an important role in the local community.
 In 2006, a residential community for senior citizens known as Marycrest Senior Campus was established in the residence halls.
 The Marycrest Campus became unified under common ownership and management in 2010.